tnichols217/notes/APBiology/1/Notes/4 - Macromolecules.md

 ##### Tertiary Structure
-Tertiary Structures are the overall shape of a polypeptide
+- Tertiary Structures are the overall shape of a polypeptide
+- These structures can happen for three reasons
+	1. Hydrophobic Interactions
+	2. Hydrogen

 ##### Quaternary Structure